sandzOfTime/BellyFull-chatbot/README.md

 ## Description

-Have you ever had a craving for something, but had no idea where to find it?
+Have you ever had a craving for something, but had no idea where to find it?\
-BellyFull is an AI meal recommendation chatbot that searches through restaurant menus around Nassau to find the exact food you're craving at a good price.
+BellyFull is an AI meal recommendation chatbot that searches through restaurant menus around Nassau to find the exact food you're craving at a reasonable price.\
+Check out the demo below and try it for yourself.

 ### Demo